driftluo/InfluxDBClient-rs/README.md

 ## Status

-This project has been able to run properly, most of the problems still on the type of return value, I have no solution to this problem, PR are welcome.
+This project has been able to run properly, PR are welcome.

 ### Todo